rubygems/rubygems.github.io/_posts/2023-09-19-august-rubygems-updates.md

 This month in RubyGems, we released [3.4.18](https://github.com/rubygems/rubygems/blob/master/CHANGELOG.md#3418--2023-08-02), [3.4.19](https://github.com/rubygems/rubygems/blob/master/CHANGELOG.md#3419--2023-08-17) and Bundler [2.4.18](https://github.com/rubygems/rubygems/blob/master/bundler/CHANGELOG.md#2418-august-2-2023), [2.4.19](https://github.com/rubygems/rubygems/blob/master/bundler/CHANGELOG.md#2419-august-17-2023).

 In RubyGems, we improved the documentation performance by speeding up the build process when updating RubyGems - [#6864](https://github.com/rubygems/rubygems/pull/6864).
 We added a poller to fetch WebAuthn OTPs - [#6774](https://github.com/rubygems/rubygems/pull/6774), added a `file` option to the Ruby method in the Gemfile - [#6876](https://github.com/rubygems/rubygems/pull/6876) and removed some side effects when unmarshalling old `Gem::Specifications`- [#6825](https://github.com/rubygems/rubygems/pull/6825).

 Some other improvements that landed into our repo this month but that are not included in the above releases are:

 - optimized memory usage in `Bundler::Settings`, resulting in a faster boot time - [#6884](https://github.com/rubygems/rubygems/pull/6884).
 - raised `Gem::Package::FormatError` when gem encounters corrupt EOF - [#6882](https://github.com/rubygems/rubygems/pull/6882).
-- resolved Ruby version file relative to bundle root - [#6892](https://github.com/rubygems/rubygems/pull/6892).
+- made an update to resolve Ruby version file relative to bundle root - [#6892](https://github.com/rubygems/rubygems/pull/6892).
 - added support for ruby file `.tool-versions` in Gemfile - [#6898](https://github.com/rubygems/rubygems/pull/6898).
 - fixed a regression that could cause some legacy Gemfiles with multiple sources to take much longer to resolve - [#6916](https://github.com/rubygems/rubygems/pull/6916).
 - improved warning messages for bundled gems - [#6921](https://github.com/rubygems/rubygems/pull/6921).

-In August, RubyGems gained [109 new commits](https://github.com/rubygems/rubygems/compare/master@%7B2023-08-01%7D...master@%7B2023-08-31%7D) contributed by 17 authors.
-There were 1,030 additions and 266 deletions across 97 files.
+In August, RubyGems gained [106 new commits](https://github.com/rubygems/rubygems/compare/master@%7B2023-08-01%7D...master@%7B2023-08-31%7D) contributed by 17 authors.
+There were 1,006 additions and 268 deletions across 97 files.

 ## RubyGems.org News